-Navigating a Mental Health CrisisSearch for Resources
+Navigating a Mental Health CrisisSearch for Providers

 It can be hard to know how to handle a crisis when you have moments to respond.
 Just as CPR can be critical in the first moments following a heart attack, knowing how to respond to a person experiencing a mental health crisis can save a life.

 When a person has thoughts of suicide or indicates risk of causing harm to self or others, it is essential to seek help immediately.
 It's not just a warning sign that the person is thinking about suicide: It's a cry for help.
 Treat it as an emergency.